Fast UK DeliveryFast UK Delivery

 Sapele

-Sapele is a dark hardwood with a red tint to it, similar in appearance to Mahogony, it is generally used where a darker coloured timber is required.
+Sapele is a dark hardwood with a red tint to it, similar in appearance to Mahogony.
+It is generally used where a darker coloured timber is required.

 American Walnut

-American Walnut is a popular timber which is dark in appearance, it can be used for manufacturing stairs but not generally straight flights as longer lengths are hard to acquire.
+American Walnut is a popular timber which is dark in appearance.
+It can be used for manufacturing stairs but not generally straight flights as longer lengths are hard to acquire.

 Tulip